 Main analysis: Explicit guilt and shame

-To test the focal hypotheses that public exposure is associated with elevated levels of shame more than guilt experienced over one’s transgression and that high moral belief is associated more with elevated level of guilt than shame, we ran two types of analyses.
+To test the focal hypotheses that public exposure is associated with elevated levels of shame more than guilt experienced over one’s transgression and that high moral belief is associated more with an elevated level of guilt than shame, we ran two types of analyses.
 First, following Smith et al. (2002), we ran 3 (Public Exposure: private vs. implicit public vs. explicit public) × 2 (Moral belief: Low vs. High) between-subject two-way ANOVAs to examine the effects of public exposure and moral beliefs on the level of reported explicit shame and guilt, respectively.
-Second, we also transformed the data into long format and did mixed 3 (Public Exposure: private vs. implicit public vs. explicit public) × 2 (Moral belief: Low vs. High) × 2 (Emotion: shame vs. guilt) ANOVA.
+Second, we also transformed the data into long format and did a mixed 3 (Public Exposure: private vs. implicit public vs. explicit public) × 2 (Moral belief: Low vs. High) × 2 (Emotion: shame vs. guilt) ANOVA.
 This was done to examine whether the effects of manipulations differ significantly between the two emotions (i.e., the two-way interaction between public exposure and emotion and the two-way interaction between moral belief and emotion).

 Secondary analysis: Guilt and shame reactions.